 4. Strategic timing alongside the Fiets en Wandelbeurs (Hike & Bike Experience)

-Held on 12 February 2026, a day before the start of the Fiets en Wandelbeurs (13–15 Feb) at Jaarbeurs, attendees and exhibitors can seamlessly combine professional learning with access to Europe’s largest consumer fair for cyclists and hikers.
+Attendees and exhibitors can seamlessly combine professional learning with access to Europe’s largest consumer fair for cyclists and hikers.